 Review by Brigitte Collins

 In the United Kingdom (UK) in 2021 approximately 624,828 women gave birth and 1 in 3 found the birth traumatic in some way 1,2.
 Third- or fourth-degree tears, also known as an obstetric anal sphincter injury (OASI), can follow in 6 out of 100 primipara births and 2 in 100 births for women who have had a vaginal birth previously3.
-Whilst it is important to have such numbers on paper, this really doesn’t express the trauma that women encounter.
+Whilst it is important to have such numbers on paper, this really doesn’t express the trauma that women encounter when experiencing birth injuries.

 The MASIC Foundation have been paramount in raising public awareness and supporting women, advocating research and prevention, as well as educating healthcare professionals 4.
 The reality of traumatic births certainly hit home when presenting at the MASIC study days.
 Hearing first hand from mothers who had experience of third- and fourth-degree tears was moving as well as exasperating as to how their problems had taken so long to address.